sara-nl/clouddocs/UvAworkshop-2016-01-25/UvAworkshop-2016-01-25-partA.markdown

 This section is meant as extra questions that we thought would be nice for you to investigate, and we invite you to do/think about them even after the workshop is finished.

-**Bonus** The HPC Cloud has hundreds of users.
+**Bonus:** The HPC Cloud has hundreds of users.
 Many of them have common questions.
 In order to address these we have put together a web site with some documentation for users.
 We call it the HPC Cloud Documentation.
 Do you know the URL of this web site?
 Make sure you find out!!!

 ### Next: part B